akhilnk97/RoadSide-AI/README.md

     style Safe fill:#ffebee,stroke:#c62828,color:black
     style UI fill:#f3e5f5,stroke:#4a148c,color:black

-The Agents
-1. Agent 1 (The Mechanic): Uses Gemini 2.0 Flash (Vision) to analyze photos of the engine and suggest repairs.
-It has a specific persona ("Mac") to keep the user calm.

-2. Agent 2 (The Safety Supervisor): A dedicated guardrail agent that reviews every piece of advice for risks (fire, heat, traffic) before the user sees it.

-✨ Key Features
-👁️ Vision-Powered: Snap a photo of the engine to identify specific parts (Spark plugs, Battery terminals).

-🔗 Sequential Logic: The AI asks for feedback ("Did that fix it?") before moving to the next step.

-🛡️ Safety First: Real-time risk assessment prevents dangerous advice.

-🧠 Context Awareness: Remembers the vehicle type (Scooter/Car) throughout the session.

-💻 Tech Stack
-Language: Python 3.10+

 Frontend: Streamlit

 AI Model: Google Gemini 2.0 Flash (via google-generativeai SDK)

 Logic: Sequential Chain-of-Thought Prompting